Bstrato/MoMoBench/README.md

 and reliably execute Mobile Money transactions across heterogeneous but interoperable providers, in a simulated Ghanaian Mobile Money ecosystem (MTN, Telecel, AT).

-> **Safety notice:** MoMo Bench is a simulated research benchmark.
-It must not be
-> connected to production payment systems or used to autonomously transact real funds.
-> All users, wallets, balances, phone numbers, and transactions are synthetic.

 ## Why

 Mobile Money is the dominant way hundreds of millions of people in Sub-Saharan Africa